RishavKumarSinha/My_Notes/README.md

 # My_Notes
 Welcome to My Notes Repository!
-This is a simple app with an user friendly interface that I created as part of my GDSC Android Study Jams Project and what a learning curve it was!
+This is a simple app with an user friendly interface that I created as part of my GDG on Campus Android Study Jams Project and what a learning curve it was!

 ## Features
 - **User Authentication:** Secure user login and registration using Firebase Authentication.